TeaChris/e-tutor/README.md

 ### 5. **Personalized Learning Paths**

 Tailor your learning experience with personalized paths that suit your goals and preferences.
-Whether you're a beginner or an advanced learner, LearnHub adapts to your needs.
+Whether you're a beginner or an advanced learner, E-Tutor adapts to your needs.

 ### 6. **Collaborative Learning**

 Connect with fellow learners, participate in group projects, and join discussion forums to enhance your understanding through collaborative learning.
-LearnHub fosters a sense of community among learners worldwide.
+E-Tutor fosters a sense of community among learners worldwide.

+### 7. **Overall Features**

+- Browse & Filter Courses
+- Purchase Courses using Stripe
+- Mark Sections as Completed or Uncompleted
+- Progress Calculation of each Course
+- Student Dashboard
+- Teacher mode
+- Create new Courses
+- Create new Sections
+- Easily reorder chapter position with drag n’ drop
+- Upload thumbnails, attachments and videos using UploadThing
+- Video processing using Mux
+- HLS Video player using Mux
+- Rich text editor for Section description
+- Authentication using Clerk
+- ORM using Prisma
+- NoSQL database using MongoDB

 ## 🎓 Getting Started

 1. **Create an Account**: Sign up for a free account on [E-Tutor](https://www.webetitor.vercel.app).
 2. **Browse Courses**: Explore our diverse course library and find the perfect learning path for you.
 3. **Enroll in Courses**: Start your learning journey by enrolling in courses that align with your goals.
-4. **Teach with E-Tutor**: If you're an expert in your field, explore the opportunity to become a LearnHub instructor and share your knowledge with a global audience.
+4. **Teach with E-Tutor**: If you're an expert in your field, explore the opportunity to become a E-Tutor instructor and share your knowledge with a global audience.

 ## 🌟 Join Our Community